TERMS & CONDITIONS

 13.1.
 We host all our Website/Apps with Justhost.com at their dedicated data-centre, on a shared platform.
 This means your Website/App exists alongside other websites we host for other Customers.
 Dedicated server platforms are available upon request.
 This service would incur additional setup and monthly charges.

 13.2.
 We have selected a reputable award-winning website hosting partner and we review this choice of partner from time to time to ensure we deliver the best value and quality mix of website hosting for our Customers.
-We are not required to notify our Customers or website hosting provider changes unless that hosting provider change would result in us hosting Customer data outside of the EU.
+We are under no obligation to notify our Customers or website hosting provider changes unless that hosting provider change would result in us hosting Customer data outside of the EU.

 13.4.
 We shall not be responsible for any loss of business, loss of profits, any loss of digital data or any other damages related to website downtime / loss of website service or website security attacks or breaches.